Ed Nelson: Early life

 Nelson was raised in North Carolina after having been born in New Orleans, Louisiana.
 He was educated at Edwards Military Institute and Camp Lejeune High School, playing football and basketball at the latter school.

 He began acting while attending Tulane University in New Orleans.
 He left college after two years to study at the New York School of Radio and Television Technique.
-He served with the United States Navy as a radioman on the light cruiser USS Dayton.
+He served in the U.S. Navy as a radioman on the light cruiser USS Dayton.
 He took a position as a director at WDSU-TV in New Orleans.
 By 1956, acting became his central focus, and he moved to the Los Angeles area.

 Career

-Early in his career Nelson did stunt work for B-movie producer Roger Corman on the films Swamp Women (1956), Attack of the Crab Monsters (1957), Rock All Night (1957), Carnival Rock (1957), Night of the Blood Beast (1958), The Cry Baby Killer (1958), Teenage Cave Man (1958), and A Bucket of Blood (1959).
+Early in his career Nelson acted and did stunt work for B-movie producer Roger Corman on the films Swamp Women (1956), Attack of the Crab Monsters (1957), Rock All Night (1957), Carnival Rock (1957), Night of the Blood Beast (1958), The Cry Baby Killer (1958), Teenage Cave Man (1958), and A Bucket of Blood (1959).
 In 1958, he acted in and produced actor-director Bruno VeSota's science-fiction/horror movie The Brain Eaters, with Roger Corman as the executive producer.
 The same year, he was cast as the lead in Devil's Partner, but the movie was not released until 1962.
 He also appeared in the 1960 thriller Valley of the Redwoods and the 1963 comedy drama Soldier in the Rain, starring Steve McQueen and Jackie Gleason.

 Nelson's television career featured many guest-starring roles, such as the talented, arrogant Dr. Wade Parsons in the 1962 episode "Doctor on Horseback" of the western series The Tall Man.

 Nelson was cast in episodes of such other westerns as Maverick, Wagon Train, Black Saddle, Have Gun – Will Travel, The Rebel (five times), Johnny Ringo, Gunsmoke, Rawhide, Tombstone Territory, Bat Masterson, Laramie, Bonanza, Stoney Burke, The Dakotas, The Rifleman and Redigo.
 He appeared on drama and adventure series too, such as Combat!, The Fugitive, The Twilight Zone, Flight, The Silent Service, The Untouchables, The Outer Limits, Harbor Command, Tightrope, Coronado 9, The Eleventh Hour, Thriller, and Channing.
-He guest-starred on Mission: Impossible and military sitcom/drama Hennesey.
+He guest-starred on Mission: Impossible, Highway Patrol, and military sitcom/drama Hennesey.

 He made two guest appearances on Perry Mason, both times as the defendant; in 1961, he played Ward Nichols in "The Case of the Left-Handed Liar," and in 1964, he played Dirk Blake, father of the title character, in "The Case of the Missing Button".
-He also portrayed an assistant district attorney a TV series Adam 12 in 1974.
+He played rival mystery writer Tom Keller opposite James Mason as Warren Barrow on The Alfred Hitchcock Hour S1 E5 "Captive Audience" (1962).
+He also portrayed an assistant district attorney on the TV series Adam-12 in 1974.